Endless Travel Plans

 — ValueMindedMama, family travel blog

-💡 Southeast tip: For families torn between Disney and a nature trip, consider this math: a week at the Smokies ($1,200–$1,500) costs roughly the same as one day at Disney World for four people.
-Both create memories.
-Different kinds, but real ones.
+Southeast tip: A week at the Smokies ($1,200–$1,500) costs roughly the same as one day at Disney World for four.
+Both create memories — different kinds, both real.

 Midwest: Affordable Fun and Unexpected Charm